lukadjek/Java-Playground/README.md

 SPECIFICATION

-Short description: As the name suggests, I am here delivering a playground with a lot of different and interesting java programs.
+Short description: As the name suggests, I am here delivering a playground with a lot of different and interesting Java programs.

 Included in this project are the following exercises: